kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0145 Repair stations.md

 \(2\) Must meet the requirements for each rating it holds;

-\(3\) Must submit a repair station manual acceptable to the FAA as required by §145.207; and
+\(3\) Must submit a repair station manual acceptable to the FAA as required by [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.207   Repair station manual.|§145.207]]; and

-\(4\) Must submit a quality control manual acceptable to the FAA as required by §145.211(c).
+\(4\) Must submit a quality control manual acceptable to the FAA as required by [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.211   Quality control system.|§145.211]](c).

 \(b\) Unless the FAA indicates otherwise, personnel and equipment from the certificated repair station with managerial control and from each of the satellite repair stations may be shared.
 However, inspection personnel must be designated for each satellite repair station and available at the satellite repair station any time a determination of airworthiness or return to service is made.
 In other circumstances, inspection personnel may be away from the premises but must be available by telephone, radio, or other electronic means.